PrathamSikka24/self-budgeting-tool/README.md

 #### System Operations

-**Backend Communication**: When users perform actions such as recording expenses, setting up savings goals, or managing loans, these actions trigger requests to the backend, which is powered by Flask.
+**Backend Communication**: When users perform actions such as recording expenses, setting up savings goals, or managing loans, these actions trigger requests to the backend, which Flask powers.
 Flask's lightweight and efficient nature allows for the quick and effective handling of these requests, ensuring a smooth operational flow within the application.

 #### Data Management and Responses